 Why Choose A Hotel With A Club Lounge?

-When deciding which hotel to choose for your stay in a city like Hong Kong, it is sensible to consider the added extras provided by a hotel club lounge.
+When deciding which hotel to choose for your stay in a city like Hong Kong, it is sensible to consider the added extras provided by a hotel club lounge or club room.
 Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning and evening cocktails with canapés.
 Often the evening food and drink offering is more than enough to replace the need to go out for the evening.

 Executive Club hotel lounges provide an interesting environment to work and relax in.
 Some lounges also provide dedicated meeting rooms, although I find holding meetings in the main lounge more friendly.
 When I travel on my own for business, I don’t like to sit in restaurants on my own.
 Room service is also a lonely affair so a club lounge provides the ideal environment to enjoy good food and atmosphere whilst being completely comfortable that you are sitting on a table for one.